BaichengDanny/BaichengDanny.github.io/index.md

 ------

-## The Major Related Course I have already taken
+## The Major Related Courses I have already taken

 In CUHK-Shenzhen: